cloudaice/isima-check-tool/db.md

 Justifying:

+  * date: string session date
+  * course_name: string
+  * teacher_name: string
   * username: string
+  * kind_paper: the kind of absence like doctor
   * laptime: string the interval of absence time
-  * kind_paper: the kind of absence like doctor
+  * reasom: the data of reason